 The first two months of the academic year devote time each week during our Friday Core Educational Conference to topics that will prepare interns for their new role as a pediatric resident.
 Topics include reviews on fluids and electrolyte management, antimicrobials, asthma, etc.

-Every week, staff attendings and guest lecturers are invited to present an hour-long update on recent advances in pediatrics.
+Every Tuesday morning, staff attendings and guest lecturers are invited to present an hour-long update on recent advances in pediatrics.
 These conferences provide a venue for collaboration on continual improvement in patient care.

 Morbidity & Mortality Conference

-Mortality Review Committee discusses cases once a month in Grand Rounds as described above.
+Mortality Review Committee discusses and presents cases once a month during Grand Rounds as described above.
 These conferences provide awareness and allow for collaboration for continual improvement in patient care.

 Evidence-based Medicine Curriculum

 The Cleveland Clinic Pediatric Residency Program recognizes the practice of evidence-based medicine (EBM) as a skill set essential to lifelong learning for the purpose of maintaining one’s fund of current clinical knowledge.
-The resident's experience includes formulating a clinical question, applying basic literature search principles, and learning about different types of studies.
-Each resident dissects a study relevant to everyday clinical practice and presents the study to the group with emphasis on basic EBM concepts.
-These activities are supported by EBM faculty, statisticians, and librarians.
+The resident's experience includes formulating a clinical question, applying basic literature search principles, and learning about different types of research studies.
+Each resident dissects a study relevant to everyday clinical practice and presents the study to the other residents with emphasis on basic EBM concepts.
+These activities are supported by EBM faculty, a selected faculty mentor and librarians.

-Our residents fulfill an important role in the teaching and supervision of medical students from Cleveland Clinic Lerner College of Medicine and Case Western Reserve University School of Medicine on both inpatient and outpatient rotations.
+Our residents fulfill an important role in the teaching and supervision of medical students from the Cleveland Clinic Lerner College of Medicine and Case Western Reserve University School of Medicine on both inpatient and outpatient rotations.
 The students are an integral part of the team and given gradually increasing responsibility for their patients, under the guidance of the residents and staff.
+We have many 4th year medical students who rotate acting as an intern to gain the skills in preparation for residency and our residents play a strong role in teaching these rotators as well.